Esri/utility-network-sdk/README.md

 * ArcGIS Pro set up for the ArcGIS Pro 1.3 Utility Network Alpha release
 * ArcGIS Pro SDK for .Net

-*Note that there is no alpha release of the ArcGIS Pro SDK 1.3.
-The SDK for ArcGIS Pro 1.2 works fine with 1.3 pre-releases.*

 ####Supported Platforms
 * Windows 8.1 Basic, Professional, and Enterprise (64 bit [EM64T])
 * Windows 8 Basic, Professional, and Enterprise (64 bit [EM64T])